It took a South Georgia jury just 20 minutes to find Olivia Pearson not guilty.

 Pearson grew up in Coffee County, returning after she graduated from Clark College.
 Her mother helped sue the city of Douglas in the 1970s to gain more political representation for blacks, according to Pearson’s attorneys.
-She lived long enough to see Olivia elected to the city commission.
+She lived long enough to see her daughter elected to the city commission.

 Pearson said she has worked to get out the vote for her entire adult life, starting when she worked on Andrew Young’s mayoral campaign in Atlanta when she was a student at Clark.
 She said she encourages people to register to vote.
 If they need a ride to the polls, she takes them.

 The original complaint in the 2012 election case was filed by C.T.
 Peavy, chairman of the Coffee County Board of Elections, Broce said.

 The state investigation found that the county failed to properly handle forms that are required when a voter is assisted at the polls and settled its case with members of the Coffee County Board of Elections, imposing a $1,000 fine.

 With the criminal case underway, the State Election Board in September of 2017 dismissed its civil claims against Pearson and the other individuals, according to a board document filed in the criminal case.

 In the criminal case in Coffee County, Pearson was originally indicted on four felonies involving two voters.
 Two of the charges were dismissed because the voter involved in the case was serving overseas in the military when the trial approached.
 The two remaining charges accused Pearson of assisting a voter and “false swearing” related to a form that must be filled out at the polls when a voter is assisted.